E-Shiels/appointments/notes.md

 6. Build out sessions and controller. - DONE

-7. Add authentication and authorization. - Authorization mostly done, 3rd party authentication WORKING ON
+7. Add authentication and authorization. - Authorization mostly done, 3rd party authentication - DONE

 8. Finish all controller methods. - DONE

-9. Build website template. - DONE/WORKING
+9. Build website template. - DONE

 10. Finish all views. - DONE

 11. DRY up code. - DONE

-12. Ensure README is finished and unnecessary code is removed, and ENV keys are hidden. - WORKING ON
+12. Ensure README is finished and unnecessary code is removed, and ENV keys are hidden. - DONE

 13. Add more features, such as friendly_id, address validation using jt-rails-address or mainstreet. - WORKING